Oak Class – Years 5 & 6

 Our class team:

 This year we have a fabulous team surrounding your children to provide the best possible learning support.
-Teaching staff consists of myself (Mr. Wyatt) teaching Monday- Thursday, and Miss Hynam teaching every Friday continuing her cover for Mrs Armstrong’s maternity leave.
-Teaching assistance is provided by Mrs Perrett for the mornings on Monday – Thursday.
-Mrs Lagana will be in Oak Class on the afternoons of Monday- Wednesday, and all day Thursday and Friday.
+Teaching staff consists of myself (Mr. Wyatt) teaching Monday- Thursday, and Mrs Armstrong teaching every Friday.
+Teaching assistance is provided by Mrs Perrett on Monday, Wednesday (am only), Thursday (am only) and Friday (am only).
+On Tuesday and Thursday (pm only) we welcome Miss Patch to the Year 5/6 team.

 Our learning this year:

-During Terms 1 and 2, the topic will be World War II, where we will immerse ourselves in the global and local history surrounding the war and the part Bristol played in it.
-Many learning opportunities will stem from this overarching topic, such as reading the World War II themed novel Letters from the Lighthouse by Emma Carroll; designing and manufacturing our own electronic searchlights; writing diaries from bomb shelters, debugging important codes… The list could go on!
+During Terms 1 and 2, the topic will be Anglo Saxons and Vikings, where we will immerse ourselves in the global and local history surrounding the inception of the monarchy and the time after the Roman departure of Britain.
+Many learning opportunities will stem from this overarching topic, such as reading the Tony Bradman novels ‘Anglo Saxon Boy’ and ‘Viking Boy’; writing poetry and speeches in role as a warrior of the time; replicating methods of the time to weave our own patterns; using sketching techniques to create our own Viking ‘knots’… The list could go on!

 Home Learning: